matthias1232/checkmk-tasmota-monitoring/README.md

     ```
     *(Note: The filename may vary depending on the version)*

-    If you have CheckMK Enterprise you can also you the Extension Manager in the Web Gui to install packages.
+    If you have CheckMK Enterprise you can also use the Extension Manager in the Web Gui to install packages.

 ## Configuration